-Sub Code L T P Duration 1A ESE ESE(P) Total Credite FOUETL3 FOUETP3 .4 1 6 hours 30 70 100 200 5
+Sub Code L T P Duration IA ESE ESE(P) Total Credits FOUETL3 FOUETP3 4 125 1 6 hours 30 70 100 200 5

-- 1. To know the basic elements of forest economics for income generation. - To the analysis will be able to gather knowledge on busic ecceomic principles. - 3.
-To develop the concept of production forestry and demand, supply pattern of focus products - To provide wider vision related to price and income elasticity in forestry.
+- To know the basic elements of forest economics for income generation. - To the students will be able to gather knowledge on basic economic principles. - 3.
+To develop the concept of production forestry and demand, supply pattern of forest products - To provide wider vision related to price and income elasticity in forestry.